 → Store containers throughout the week either next to the rear wall of a dwelling or garage used as part of the dwelling, or in a confined area screened from view of passersby.

 → Trash handling areas are allowed to be located in front yards if screened with fences, walls, or bushes.
 Check the Code for details.

-→ When disposing of mattresses, sofas, chairs, or other upholstered items – Rumpke requires they be wrapped or placed in plastic bags for pickup.
-For your convenience, the Municipal Office now stocks the necessary plastic bags in a variety of sizes for $6 each.
+→ When disposing of mattresses, sofas, chairs, or other upholstered items – Rumpke requires they be entirely wrapped or placed in plastic bags and secured completely for pickup.
+You can obtain plastic bags or drop cloths at any hardware store or at Dollar General.